R&D Efforts in Cherenkov Imaging Technologies for Particle Identification in Future Experiments: DIRC detectors at PANDA:

 \section{DIRC detectors at PANDA:}

-The PANDA experiment \cite{PANDA_TDR} at the international accelerator complex FAIR (Facility for Antiproton and Ion Research) in Darmstadt, Germany, will be using high-quality antiproton beam with momenta in the range of 1.5 GeV/c to 15 GeV/c, stored in the HESR (High Energy Storage Ring), to explore fundamental questions of hadron physics in the charmed and multi-strange hadron sector and deliver decisive contributions to the open questions of Quantum ChromoDynamics (QCD).
-PID plays a central role for the physics program of PANDA.
-Cherenkov detectors, namely, DIRC detectors in the barrel region and in the end-cap region are cornerstones of the PANDA physics program \cite{PANDA_bDIRC_TDR}.
-Originally inspired by the BaBar DIRC \cite{BaBar_DIRC} and key results from the R\&D activities of the focusing DIRC of the SuperB~\cite{SuperB_FDIRC}, the PANDA barrel DIRC has brought forward novel ideas by replacing of the water tank expansion volume with compact prisms allowing to operate near magnetic field and insertion of focusing optics for further enhanced PID (see fig.~\ref{fig:PANDA} (a) and fig.~\ref{fig:PANDA} (b) for main components and schematic of the PANDA barrel DIRC).
-The compact design of the detector enforces the PANDA DIRC to place photo-sensors in 2~T magnetic field and dense array of anode pixels.
-The single photon time resolution ($\sigma_t$) should be smaller than 100~ps to allow to compensate the chromatic dispersion effects in the radiator bars and to measure the time-of-propagation of the photons.
+The PANDA experiment \cite{PANDA_TDR} at the international accelerator complex FAIR (Facility for Antiproton and Ion Research) in Darmstadt, Germany, will be using a high-quality antiproton beam with momenta in the range of 1.5 GeV/c to 15 GeV/c, stored in the HESR (High Energy Storage Ring), to explore fundamental questions of hadron physics in the charmed and multi-strange hadron sector and deliver decisive contributions to the open questions of Quantum ChromoDynamics (QCD).
+PID plays a central role in the physics program of PANDA.
+Cherenkov detectors, namely, DIRC detectors in the barrel region and in the end-cap region, are cornerstones of the PANDA physics program \cite{PANDA_bDIRC_TDR}.
+Originally inspired by the BaBar DIRC \cite{BaBar_DIRC} and key results from the R\&D activities of the focusing DIRC of the SuperB~\cite{SuperB_FDIRC}, the PANDA barrel DIRC has introduced novel ideas by replacing the water tank expansion volume with compact prisms, allowing it to operate near a magnetic field and insert focusing optics for further enhanced PID (see Fig.~\ref{fig:PANDA} (a) for the main components of the PANDA barrel DIRC).
+The compact design of the detector requires the PANDA DIRC to place photo-sensors in a 2~T magnetic field and with a dense array of anode pixels.
+The single photon time resolution ($\sigma_t$) should be smaller than 100~ps to compensate for chromatic dispersion effects in the radiator bars and to measure the time-of-propagation of the photons.
 Moreover, the antiproton–proton average annihilation rate of 20~MHz in the PANDA experiment will lead to densities at the DIRC image planes of 200–800 kHz/cm$^2$ detected photons.